-First published in Wyeth's Repository, Part Second (1813), for two voices., with Robert Robinson's words, Come thou fount of every blessing.
+First published in Wyeth's Repository, Part Second (1813), for two voices, as above.
 This was reprinted in Metcalf's Kentucky Harmonist (1818) and The Missouri Harmony (1820), both in the same two-part version.
 It was rearranged by Deodatus Dutton as Good Shepherd in The Christian Lyre, 1830, again for two parts.
 John H. Hickock in his Sacred Harp (1832) copied Good Shepherd from The Christian Lyre, changing the tune slightly but restoring the original words - the first time the composition begins to look like the hymn tune Nettleton of modern hymn books.
 The tune was arrnged for three parts by Joseph Funk in his Compilation of Genuine Church Music (1832), as above; this has been repeated in many editions of Harmonia Sacra to the present, aquiring an Alto part in 1869.